 I had a single gadolinium-based contrast MRI.
-Boy, was that a mistake.
+But, boy, was that a mistake.

-Wednesday 9th November, 2016: That was the day my life changed.
+Wednesday 9th November 2016: That was the day my life changed.
 That was the day I had a routine screening magnetic resonance angiogram (MRA) using a contrast agent called MultiHance.
-And it was the same day that my journey with Gadolinium Deposition Disease began.
+And it was the same day that my journey with Gadolinium Deposition Disease symptoms began.

 I was uninformed, uneducated, and had no idea what I was walking into.
-I knew that I was having the contrast-enhanced MRA scan done to screen for rare complications of an inherited condition that I have.
-There was a really good chance the MRA would be normal (and it was).
+I knew that I was having the contrast-enhanced MRA scan done to screen for rare complications of an inherited condition.
+There was a strong possibility that the MRA would be normal (and it was).

-Before arriving at the hospital to have the scan I didn’t know that I would be injected intravenously with contrast.
-As a result, I didn’t bother researching what contrast agents were used for MRAs.
+Before arriving at the hospital for the scan, I had no idea I would be injected intravenously with contrast.
+As a result, I didn’t bother researching MRA contrast agents.

 If I had done some digging, what might I have found back in 2016?